Nick Bjugstad Game Preview: Coyotes vs. Avalanche

 Bjugstad Season Stats Insights

-- In six of 32 games this season, Bjugstad has scored a goal, but there are no multi-goal efforts on his ledger.
+- In six of 33 games this year, Bjugstad has scored a goal, but there are no multi-goal efforts on his ledger.

-- Bjugstad has a point in 19 of 32 games played this year, with multiple points in one of them.
+- Bjugstad has registered a point in a game 19 times this year out of 33 games played, including multiple points on one occasion.

-- In 14 of 32 games this year, Bjugstad has had an assist, but no games with multiple assists.
+- Bjugstad has yet to record a multi-assist game this season despite registering one in 14 of 33 games played.

-- The implied probability that Bjugstad hits the over on his points prop total is 46.5%, based on the odds.
+- Bjugstad's odds on his points over/under carry an implied probability of 47.6% that he goes over.

 Sign up for Underdog fantasy today.